utksrivastva/utksrivastva/README.md

 - 🔭 I’m currently working as a Lead Engineer in Deloitte's Applied AI Team.

-- 🌱 I’m currently learning Web3 and Solidity
+- 🌱 I’m currently learning the advanced concepts of Web2.

+- 💬 Ask me about MVVM frameworks

 ## Find Me Online